Logging Levels

 Operations

-The table can be ordered by any of the columns.
-To do so, click on the column header and select Sort by option.
+The table can be sorted by any of its columns, just by clicking on the column header and the sorting option that opens.

 Notes